-Memphis, Tennessee—Last year was a banner year for Barrow-Agee Laboratories with the addition of our new and expanded leadership team, new instrumentation, technology and an increase in the analytical tests we offer.
+Memphis, Tennessee — Last year was a banner year for Barrow-Agee Laboratories with the addition of our new and expanded leadership team, new instrumentation, technology and an increase in the analytical tests we offer.
 As a result, we are positioned to better serve our customers in 2019 and beyond.
+Learn more about how we invest in the future.

 “We’ve seen an increase in business and demand, and the past year allowed us to position our company for significant growth,” said Roger Beers, CEO of Barrow-Agee Labs.
 “We are excited about the increased offerings and capacity we’ll offer in 2019, as well as the focus on organizational optimization to keep us competitive, productive, and staffed with the highest quality of talented, motivated employees.”